taehyeok-jang/gtdb/README.md

 - Each transaction acquires shared or exclusive locks on records or pages as needed.
 - The system enforces lock compatibility and supports lock upgrades.
 - Deadlocks are detected via a timeout, and resolved by aborting victim transactions.

+## Query Optimizer

+A cost-based query optimizer motivated by [Selinger-style Optimizer](https://courses.cs.duke.edu/spring03/cps216/papers/selinger-etal-1979.pdf), using selectivity estimation and dynamic programming.

+- Table stats allow to estimate predicate selectivities and cost of scans, built on bucket-based histograms.
+- Join cardinality and cost, for equality joins or range scan / inequality joins.
+- Join order optimization using dynamic programming and cost estimation.

 # Resources